scottiemc7/YurtleTrack/README.md

     scottie_DOT_mcclure@gmail.com

 ## INSTALLATION:
-Two installers are included in the `Installers` directory, one compatible with the x86 version and one compatible with the x64 version of TortiseSVN.
+Two installers are included in the `Installers` directory, one compatible with the x86 version and one compatible with the x64 version of TortoiseSVN.

 ## SETUP:
 *    `TortoiseSVN->Settings->Issue Tracker Integration->Add`